-Seligman describes in his book “Authentic Happiness” how he and Peterson set out to identify values that are pervasive across time and cultures around the globe.
-In the course of their research, they analyzed, among others, different religious and philosophical material including Aristotle, Plato and Confucius; the Bible, the Koran and Buddhism to name a few.
+Seligman describes in his book “Authentic Happiness” how he and Peterson identified values that are pervasive across time and cultures around the globe.
+In their research, they analyzed different religious and philosophical material including Aristotle, Plato, and Confucius; the Bible, the Koran, and Buddhism, to name a few.

 These strengths are often ingrained in rituals, stories, and parables, as well as institutions.

 Getting to Know Your Strengths

 One version of the VIA survey can be found here.
 It identifies your signature strengths by asking 120 self-rating questions, for example: